bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1103_guard_statements.md

 # Guard Statement
 ## Introduction
-Super welcome back.
-We are at lesson 3 of Part 1 of Swift fundamentals with Bob.
-First of all, let me share with you a story of mine first.
+Welcome back.
+We are at Lesson 3 of Part 1 of the Swift fundamentals with Bob.
+First of all, let me share a story of mine.
 When I learned Swift as my first programming language,  I understood  an `else-if` statement.
 It wasn't a big deal.
-For example, if something is true, you run this block, if not, else, you run that.
+For example, if something is `true`, you run a block.
 However, a `guard` statement confused the heck out of me.
-I don't know why.
 Maybe some of you guys feel the same way as I did.
 Don't worry.
 I'm here for you today.
 You will understand that a `guard statement` is just another for you to write an `else-if` statement.
-But a guard statement provides a feeling zen which means clarity, emptiness, and lots of cloud and space.
-Well, let's find out why.
+A `guard statement` provides a feeling of zenness.
+In other words, it adds clarity, emptiness, and lots of cloud and space.
+Let's get in.

 ## Lecture Notes

 ### Problem
-Is there any better way to write an else-if statement?
+Is there any better way to write an `else-if` statement?
 How do you safely unwrap many optionals?

 ### Typical else-if
-Without knowing guard statements, you used a long else-if statement to handle an error message block by calling `else`.
+Without having known guard statements, you used a long `else-if` statement to handle an error message block.

 ```swift
 func checkDrinkingAge() {